 Are you a community or sporting group wanting to raise fund by selling food to the public?
 Then the following information will assist you to know your obligations under the Victorian Food Act.

 The Victorian Department of Health has developed a short video and interactive website to help community groups understand and meet their food safety obligations when selling food to raise funds in Victoria.

 Click on the link below to view the video.
 Please contact council if you require further information.

 Registering your temporary or mobile food premises in Victoria

 In Victoria, all food premises are required to have a Food Act registration from their council before selling food.
 This includes fixed premises, such as cafes and restaurants – but also temporary and mobile food premises such as a food van or a market stall.

 What is a temporary food premises?

-A temporary food premises is defined by the Food Act 1984 as a structure that is not permanently fixed to a site.
+A temporary food premises is defined by the fas a structure that is not permanently fixed to a site.
 This includes things such as a tent, a stall or a marquee.
 Common examples include market stalls or sausage sizzle stalls.

 This also includes the temporary use of a kitchen not owned or leased by the food business.
 So for example, if you are cooking cakes out of a hired kitchen to sell later, you need to register your use of this kitchen as a temporary food premises.